Steve Witvoet – Physiotherapist

 Steve received a degree in physical education in 1995 from Calvin College in Grand Rapids, Michigan and his physiotherapy degree from the University of British Columbia in 2005.
-Since then, he has focused his practice in the areas of orthopaedics and sports injury rehabilitation.
+Since then, he has focused his practice in the areas of orthopedics and sports injury rehabilitation.
 In addition to his physiotherapy degree, he has earned his Diploma in Sports Physiotherapy as well as Level 1 certification in Neurokinetic Therapy.
 Neurokinetic Therapy is a technique used to uncover faulty muscle recruitment patterns which can help alleviate joint pain and movement dysfunction.

-Steve is currently the only certified practitioner in Vernon.
-He is also working on completing the Manual Therapy Levels within the Canadian Association of Manipulative Therapist’s.
-Steve is also a Clinical Faculty member at the Okanagan Valley College of Massage Therapy in Vernon where he teaches anatomy and physiology to 1st and 2nd year students.
+Steve is currently one of only two certified Sports Physiotherapists in Vernon.
+He is also working on completing the Manual Therapy Levels within the Canadian Association of Manipulative Therapists.
+Steve is also a Clinical Faculty member at the Okanagan Valley College of Massage Therapy in Vernon where he teaches anatomy and physiology to 1st and 2nd-year students.

 Steve has worked with athletes from many levels in numerous sports including hockey, basketball, soccer, football, rugby, athletics, fencing, wrestling, and lacrosse.
-He has also worked with Athletics Canada in the past and now works with Alpine Canada specifically with the Para-alpine ski team, and the Canadian Para-Snowboard Team.
+He has also worked with Athletics Canada in the past as well as with Alpine Canada; specifically with the Para-alpine ski team, and the Canadian Para-Snowboard Team.
 In 2010, Steve also volunteered at the Vancouver Olympics covering the long track speed skating events.
-He now travels with the Para-Alpine Ski team occasionally, but prefers not to stray too far from his young family.
+He now travels occasionally with various ski and snowboard national teams but prefers not to stray too far from his young family.
 As his son is a competitive BMX racer, Steve finds himself volunteering every week for all the racers providing racetrack coverage for Emergency First Aid when required.

 As a graduate of the 3000 hour program, Lindsay has built her practice by focusing on thorough orthopaedic assessment of both common and lesser common conditions, and uses evidence-based therapeutic massage, a more medical approach to musculoskeletal care, in conjunction with educating the client in self-applied care, to alleviate both chronic and acute pain in the body.

 Leanne is a member of the Sports Medicine BC and the BC section of Sports Physiotherapy Canada.
-She also a member of Acupuncture Canada and offers acupuncture as part of a comprehensive treatment involving manual and exercise therapy for all musculoskeletal disorders whether they are cause by work, trauma or sport.
-Leanne believes that taking time to listen to her clients, as well as explaining the clinical reasoning behind the injury and treatments, are essential to successful outcomes.
+She also a member of Acupuncture Canada and offers acupuncture as part of a comprehensive treatment along with manual therapy and exercise prescription for all musculoskeletal disorders whether they are cause whether by sports, car accidents, or everyday life.
+Leanne believes that taking the time to listen to her clients, as well as explaining the clinical reasoning behind the injury and treatments, are essential to successful outcomes.
 Leanne has a special interest in pursuing further post-graduate qualifications in manual therapy and sports physiotherapy.

 Prior to going back to school for Massage Therapy Nicola worked as a Personal Trainer and running coach.
 Not limiting herself to just one sport, Nicola played varsity basketball for Capilano College and received All-American accolades running track and field and cross country for UBC.
 It was early on in her running career that Nicola discovered Massage Therapy and it helped her recover from common overuse running injuries and later in prevention.